Grave concern over virus hitting aged care

 Five of Australia’s six deaths on Monday were linked to Melbourne nursing homes as the national toll rose to 161.

-Federal and state health authorities are deeply concerned community transmission of the disease is driving cases among aged care residents and staff.
+Federal and state health authorities are concerned community transmission of the disease is driving infections among aged care residents and staff.

+Health Minister Greg Hunt has asked the aged care quality and safety commissioner to investigate a virus-hit residence in Victoria, after reports of people being left without food and lying in soiled sheets.

+Mr Hunt says 79 of 115 residence at St Basil’s Home for the Aged in Fawkner have been transferred, with more expected to be moved on Tuesday.

 Deputy Chief Medical Officer Michael Kidd said five per cent of all coronavirus cases in Victoria since April were among aged care residents and four per cent among staff.

-“The tragedy of COVID-19 is that we know with the number of new infections that we have seen, that there will be many further deaths in the days ahead,” he told reporters in Canberra.
+“The tragedy of COVID-19 is we know with the number of new infections we have seen, there will be many further deaths in the days ahead,” he told reporters in Canberra.

-The latest figures show 84 cases linked to St Basil’s Homes for the Aged in Fawkner, 82 at Estia Health in Ardeer, 77 at Epping Gardens Aged Care, and 62 at Essendon’s Menarock Aged Care.
+The latest aged care figures show 84 cases linked to St Basil’s, while there are 82 at Estia Health in Ardeer, 77 at Epping Gardens Aged Care and 62 at Essendon’s Menarock Aged Care.

 A further 57 cases have been linked to Kirkbrae Presbyterian Homes in Kilsyth and 53 to Glendale Aged Care in Werribee.

-“In aged-care facilities you are dealing with the most vulnerable members of our community and that is where you see the most awful of the consequences of the COVID-19 pandemic,” he said.

-“That is where the loss of life, in particular, occurs, far more significantly than any other part of the community.”

-The federal government is working with Victorian authorities to transport coronavirus patients from nursing homes to hospitals.
+The Commonwealth is working with Victorian authorities to transport coronavirus patients from nursing homes to hospitals.

 Infection control in aged care facilities is also being closely monitored while both levels of government are providing personal protective equipment.